Unfinished Obelisk Aswan information, tours, prices, booking

 How to get to the Unfinished Obelisk Aswan:

 The Northern Quarry situated near the Fatimid Cemetery.
-It is at the southern end of Aswan.
+It is at the southern end of Aswan, Egypt.
 In fact, it reached by taxi or a walk up the hill from the Basma Hotel and the Nubian Museum.
 Tickets to the Northern Quarry cost 30 Egyptian pound.
 The Southern Quarry can found by turning right up the hill.
 It is when leaving Philae Port, instead of taking the left-hand turn towards Aswan town.

 Nearby attractions Information, tours and Online Booking